freerange/pair-programming-presentation/presentation.md

 * Q&A

 ^
+- This is what we're going to cover.
+- [Read the bullet points]
-- Please save any questions until the end
+- Please save any questions until the end.

 ---

 # What is Pair Programming?

+^
+- Let's start by talking about what pair programming is and what it isn't.

 ---